RegExp

 [ '\uD83D', '\uDE42' ]

-Character classes define sets of code units:
+Character classes define sets of code units.
+Therefore, putting 🙂 in a character class has unintuitive consequences:

 > /^[🙂]$/.test('🙂')